 Get too many points within a certain time frame and you can lose your license.
 Worst of all, these points can stay on your record for years.
 So, even if you get your license back after a suspension, you can still lose your driving privileges again if you continue to violate the local laws around driving motor vehicles.

 The number of points you get for violating traffic laws depends in large part on the state in which you live.
-And while, many states have similar point systems, there are a few key differences.
+While many states have similar point systems, there are a few key differences.

 Some states don’t use a point system to track moving violations.
 Instead, they monitor your driving record and suspend your license once you hit a certain threshold of accidents or moving violations within a certain time frame.

 The states that don’t use a driver violation point system include: